Meet China’s New Generation of Tastemakers

 Feng Li, photographer

-As a street photographer, Feng has won numerous awards, including Discovery Award at the Jimei x Arles International Photography Festival and Best Photographer Prize at the Jinan International Photo Biennale.
+As a street photographer, Feng has won numerous awards, including Discovery Award at the Jimei x Arles International Photography Festival and Best Photographer Prize at the Jinan International Photo Biennal.

 “I just want to express my preferences as much as possible in my work,” he said.
 His recent work includes the cover of the latest issue of Modern Weekly, Re-Edition and Faz Quarterly.